All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which GLP-1 medication works fastest for diabetes?

 Liraglutide typically shows glucose-lowering effects within days due to daily dosing, while weekly agents like semaglutide and tirzepatide may take 2-4 weeks to reach steady-state effects.
-However, all GLP-1 medications require 8-12 weeks to assess full therapeutic response.
+But all GLP-1 medications require 8-12 weeks to assess full therapeutic response.

 Are GLP-1 medications safe for elderly diabetes patients?